Verizon/remotely/index.md

 * `core` contains the domain logic for the given application; ideally this is organised around a free algebra which makes `core` self-contained and fully testable without any kind of wire protocol.
 The module is primarily composed of pure functions (lifted into I/O actions where appropriate)

-* `protocol` is a simple compilation unit that only contains the definition of the protocol (not the implementation) - more on this in the XXXX section.
+* `protocol` is a simple compilation unit that only contains the definition of the protocol (not the implementation)

 * `rpc` contains the implementation of the aforementioned remotely protocol.
 In essence this is the meat of any wire<->domain mediation that needs to happen in the application; it exchanges wire representations (whatever they may be) for domain types that can be used as function arguments for the algebra exposed by `core`.
 This module *must depend on the `rpc` and `core` modules*.